Ken P's Today in History

 Sports history:

-• 1894 - James J Corbett knocks out Charley Mitchell in three for heavyweight boxing title.
+• 1894 - James J Corbett knocks out Charley Mitchell in three rounds for heavyweight boxing title.

 • 1924 - (to February 4) The first Olympic Winter Games are held in Chamonix, France.

-• 1939 - Joe Louis knocks out John Henry Lewis in one for heavyweight boxing title.
+• 1939 - Joe Louis knocks out John Henry Lewis in one round for heavyweight boxing title.

-• 1945 - Dan Topping, Del Webb and Larry MacPhail purchase New York City, New York Yankees for $2.8 million.
+• 1945 - Dan Topping, Del Webb, and Larry MacPhail purchase New York Yankees for US$2.8 million.

 • 1953 - Yuri Sergejev skates world record 500m in 40.9 seconds.